 They help minimise your loss which helps you with CFD Tip number 1 – preserve precious capital.

-Every trade your enter should have a clearly defined CFD stop assigned to it.
-Ideally, you should have identified your stops outside of live trading.
+Every trade you enter should have a clearly defined CFD stop assigned to it.
+Ideally, you should have identified your stops outside of live trading with prices moving.

-You see it’s very easy to get emotionally charged when your position is falling rapidly.
+You see it’s very easy to get emotionally charged when you are in a falling market.
 Not only that, but it is more than possible to believe your stock is going to head in your direction miraculously.

 5. Establish clearly defined, realistic trading goals

-Alongside your 1st rule, preserving precious capital, your 1st major goal when starting out in CFDs is to keep your account intact and stay in the game for the 1st year.
+Alongside your 1st rule, preserving precious capital, your 1st major goal with your CFD trading account is to keep your trading account intact and stay in the game for the 1st year.

-Survival is paramount if you are going to make a decent living out of CFD trading.
+Survival is paramount if you are going to make a decent living buying and selling any financial instrument.